Couples, Marriage and Family

 Contemporary counselors’ skills and career options are enhanced with additional training in couples and family therapy.

 Graduates from University of Northern Colorado’s Couples, Marriage and Family Counseling/Therapy Program are qualified to accept a variety of counseling positions.
-Our alums work in community mental health centers, psychiatric hospitals, health care facilities, and residential treatment centers.
-Alums have also established thriving private practices.
+Our alumni work in community mental health centers, psychiatric hospitals, health care facilities, and residential treatment centers.
+Alumni have also established thriving private practices.

 Our graduates usually achieve the credential of Licensed Professional Counselor (LPC) or Licensed Marriage and Family Therapist (LMFT) through the Department of Regulatory Agencies (DORA) in Colorado, or the licensing agency in the states in which they reside.
 Because our program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), graduates are eligible to become National Certified Counselors.

-Program STRENGTHS Identified by Alums and Graduating Students
+Program Strengths Identified by Alumni and Graduating Students

 - Live supervision.

 - The faculty’s knowledge and experience; practicum experience; internship program.

 - Interactive and dynamic approach to learning.

 - Professors are approachable.

 - Broad spectrum of professors with diverse backgrounds and specialties.